 Family of Artists

 My aunt, Elizabeth Allen is a painter who lives and works in Vermont.
-The landscape painting above is titled "Stowe Village in Autumn" and the still life is titled "Signs of Spring" and features one of my pottery vases.
+The landscape painting shown here is titled "Stowe Village in Autumn" and the still life is titled "Signs of Spring" and features one of my pottery vases.
 Growing up I was always impressed by her talent.
 To view more of her work, please visit her website: elizabethallenfineart.com

 It takes a village...

 Here is a glimpse of the many ceramic teachers and mentors I've had over the years.
 Each one has left a lasting impression on me.
-I am thankful to have had the opportunity to work with each them.
+I am thankful to have had the opportunity to work with each of them.